Narthur/ohc-handbook/README.md

   1. Delete one of the two frames on the page
   2. Increase the width of the remaining column to the entire width of the page
   3. Add a hero image
+5. Save .indd file if desired
+6. Export .pdf file if desired

 ## Technologies